What Is Gross Negligence?

 What Is the Definition of Gross Negligence?

-The definition of gross negligence is a blatant disregard for the safety and rights of others.
-It goes beyond ordinary carelessness or failure to take proper precautions.
+The definition of gross negligence is a severe lack of care or reckless disregard for the safety, rights or lives of others.
 For example, a driver speeding excessively through a crowded pedestrian area, knowing the high risk of harm, could be considered grossly negligent.
-This level of negligence is not just about making a mistake–it involves a willful ignorance of a substantial and obvious risk.
+This level of negligence is not just about making a mistake.
+It involves a willful ignorance of a substantial and obvious risk.

 What Is the Difference Between Willful Negligence and Gross Negligence?

-Gross negligence, as discussed, refers to extreme carelessness or reckless behavior.
+Gross negligence refers to extreme carelessness or reckless behavior.
 In contrast, willful negligence, sometimes referred to as “willful misconduct,” implies a deliberate intent to harm.
 While both involve a disregard for safety, willful negligence requires a conscious decision to act dangerously, whereas gross negligence involves a severe failure to act with reasonable care, without necessarily intending harm.

 What Are Acts of Gross Negligence?